 I’m not saying all is lost – on the contrary, I believe there is vast potential for improvement.
-The internet has demonstrated saving grace during these days of COVID.
-While the internet can foster isolation, it has also given us the opportunity to interact on some level with our families, friends, schools, and coworkers – beyond the front porch.
+The internet has demonstrated saving grace during COVID.
+While the internet can foster isolation, it has also gave us the opportunity to interact beyond the front porch with our families, friends, schools, and coworkers when lockdowns were at their worst.
 How much better equipped are we now to manage such a situation than our predecessors were when battling other plagues?

-For good or bad, the internet gives us a front row seat, forcing us to come face to face with difficult issues.
-Aside from hiding out under the bed, in echo chambers, and trying to defend ourselves through privacy settings and unsubscribe buttons, our challenge is knowing where to place our trust once we have re-acquainted ourselves with our own personal boundaries.
+For good or bad, the internet gives us a front-row seat, forcing us to come face to face with difficult issues.
+Aside from hiding out under the bed, in echo chambers, and trying to defend ourselves through privacy settings and unsubscribe buttons, our challenge is knowing where to place our trust once we set our own personal boundaries.
 With unlimited information at our fingertips, we need to exercise our human judgment, morals, and sensitivity chips to make our own decisions on what we are going to reject or implement into our lives.